MicrosoftDocs/windows-itpro-docs/education/windows/edu-deployment-recommendations.md

 ---
 title: Deployment recommendations for school IT administrators
-description: Provides guidance on ways to customize the OS privacy settings, as well as some of the apps, for Windows-based devices used in schools so that you can choose what information is shared with Microsoft.
+description: Provides guidance on ways to customize the OS privacy settings, and some of the apps, for Windows-based devices used in schools so that you can choose what information is shared with Microsoft.
 keywords: Windows 10 deployment, recommendations, privacy settings, school ms.mktglfcycl: plan ms.sitesec: library